aerospike/aerospike-backup-service/README.md

 You can save multiple policies with different configurations.
 When you run the [`POST: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/addPolicy) command to create a policy, ensure that you give your policy a name that will let you quickly identify its characteristics.

-Aerospike recommends defining both a backup and restore policy.
+Aerospike recommends defining at least one backup and restore policy.

 #### Backup Routine
 A backup routine is a set of procedures that actually perform backups based on the predefined backup policy.
+Routines are individually named just as policies are.
+See the [Routines](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readRoutines) section for command examples showing how to find all routines, get information about a specific named routine, and add, remove, or update an existing routine.

 :warning: Incremental backups are deleted if they are empty and after each full backup.
 System metadata is backed up only on full backups.